How to Play ROMs on Your TV

 Conclusion

 I've reviewed lots of ways you can turn a common device into a robust multi-system video game console.
 The order I presented these options is the ranked order I recommend them.
-Although it's hard for me to decide whether to give the crown of '#1 recommended option' to laptops or to Android set-top boxes.
+Although it's hard for me to decide whether to give the crown of '#1 recommended option' to laptops or to Android set-top boxes/Apple TV.
 They have their pros and cons.
 A laptop is convenient for traveling and performing computer-related tasks.
-An Android set-top box (Shield TV Pro or Fire TV Cube) is convenient for both TV streaming and emulation.
-A laptop or Android box are both friendly with Bluetooth gamepads, and they're 'novelty safe' (as explained above).
+An Android set-top box (Shield TV Pro or Fire TV Cube) or Apple TV are convenient for both TV streaming and emulation.
+A laptop or Android box/Apple TV are all friendly with Bluetooth gamepads, and they're 'novelty safe' (as explained above).

 For those of you who want to get serious about reliving the classics, a RetroPie is best.
 You can load hundreds or even thousands of ROMs onto an SD card, resulting in a monster RetroPie that lets you play everything.
 RetroPie is immensely popular and backed by a strong community.
 There's a ton of RetroPie help videos on YouTube covering any question or problems you need help with.